John Carney (American football): Personal life

-John has been married to Producer Holly Carney for 28 years.
-They share 3 children, Luke Carney, JD Carney and Keely Carney.
-Both JD and Keely attended John's alma mater The University of Notre Dame.
-John runs a pre-season kicking training camp in San Diego for professional kickers called "The Launching Pad".
+Carney has been married to producer Holly Carney for 28 years.
+They share three children, Luke Carney, JD Carney and Keely Carney.
+Both JD and Keely attended Carney's alma mater The University of Notre Dame.
+Carney runs a pre-season kicking training camp in San Diego for professional kickers called "The Launching Pad".

 The Carney family are devout Catholics.